 How do you set boundaries in relationships?
 You can clearly see a boundary when a homeowner puts up a fence around his home.
 However, in any relationship there sometimes is confusion about responsibility and ownership, which can create problems.
 Boundaries are tough for those who have difficulty saying no, and most people don’t like conflict either.

 Boundaries define “what is me” and “what is not me.”
-In a marriage relationship it sometimes becomes confusing as to where I end and where does the other person begins.
-You experience a sense of freedom when you know, which part is you.
+In a marriage relationship, it sometimes becomes confusing as to where I end and where does the other person begin.
+You experience a sense of freedom when you know which part is you.
 If you do not have control in your life, then your choices become very confining and limited.
-If you are over controlling your partner will show signs of stress or unhappiness.
+If you are over-controlling your partner will usually show signs of stress or unhappiness.